You are in:

 - Repeal of legislation that was no longer of any practical use

-This includes a duty to require non-economic regulators to have regard to the impact of their actions upon growth; reducing the qualifying period for Right to Buy and Right to Acquire to three years; exempting health and safety law for those self-employed whose work activities pose no potential risk of harm to others; removing a power for employment tribunals to make wider recommendations in successful discrimination cases; no longer obliging councils to produce assessments after designating air quality zones.
+The Bill will also contain measures to require non-economic regulators to have regard to the impact of their actions upon growth; reducing the qualifying period for Right to Buy and Right to Acquire to three years; exempting health and safety law for those self-employed whose work activities pose no potential risk of harm to others; removing a power for employment tribunals to make wider recommendations in successful discrimination cases; no longer obliging councils to produce assessments after designating air quality zones.

 The British Chambers of Commerce welcomed the Bill, but warned it must be "implemented without delay to increase busi-ness confidence, and allow firms to focus on growth".

 The Institute of Directors described the Bill as a "missed opportunity" as it did little to "cut back red tape for employers and nothing to tackle the problem of 'gold-plated' EU regulation."

 The Bill was introduced in the House of Commons by Oliver Letwin MP on 23 January 2014.
 The Bill was read for the first time and ordered to be printed.
 The second reading took place on 3 February 2014, where after a short debate, the Bill was passed to a Public Bill Committee.